cdapio/cdap/docs/developer-guide/source/intro.rst

 Simple APIs
 -----------
-Continuuity Reactor aims to reduce the time it takes to create and implement applications by hiding the complexity of these distributed technologies with a set of powerful yet simple APIs.
+CDAP aims to reduce the time it takes to create and implement applications by hiding the complexity of these distributed technologies with a set of powerful yet simple APIs.
 You don’t need to be an expert on scalable, highly-available system architectures, nor do you need to worry about the low-level Hadoop and HBase APIs.

 Full Development Lifecycle Support
 ----------------------------------
-Reactor supports developers through the entire application development lifecycle: development, debugging, testing, continuous integration and production.
-Using familiar development tools like *IntelliJ* and *Eclipse*, you can build, test and debug your application right on your laptop with a *Local Reactor*.
+CDAP supports developers through the entire application development lifecycle: development, debugging, testing, continuous integration and production.
+Using familiar development tools such as *IntelliJ* and *Eclipse*, you can build, test and debug your application right on your laptop with a *Local DAP*.
 Utilize the application unit test framework for continuous integration.
-Deploy it to a development cloud (*Sandbox Reactor*) or production cloud (*Enterprise Reactor*) with a push of a button.
+Deploy it to a development cloud or production cloud (*Distributed DAP*) with a push of a button.

 Easy Application Operations
 ---------------------------
-Once your Big Data application is in production, Continuuity Reactor is designed specifically to monitor your applications and scale with your data processing needs: increase capacity with a click of a button without taking your application offline.
-Use the Reactor dashboard or REST APIs to monitor and manage the lifecycle and scale of your application.
+Once your Big Data application is in production, CDAP is designed specifically to monitor your applications and scale with your data processing needs: increase capacity with a click of a button without taking your application offline.
+Use the CDAP Console or RESTful APIs to monitor and manage the lifecycle and scale of your application.

 Reactor Components
 ==================
-Now, let’s talk about the components within Reactor.
-Continuuity Reactor provides four basic abstractions:
+Now, let’s talk about the components within CDAP.
+Cask DAP provides four basic abstractions:

 - `Streams <programming.html#streams>`__ for real-time data collection from any external system;